sumaiyaafridi/KiboSam/README.md

  hr bartender    | How covid Will Change Work in General (and recruiting, specifically)

 # Testing
-Create a tweet which consists of set of characters we have removed and pass ot to the ``preprocess_tweets.py`` to check the results.
+Create a tweet which consists of set of characters we have removed and pass to the ``covid_tweets.py`` to check the results.